wummel/patool/doc/README.txt

 Patool
 =======

+Patool is an archive file manager for the commandline console.

-Various archive types can be  created,  extracted,  tested  and listed with patool.
+Various archive formats can be  created,  extracted,  tested, listed, searched, repacked and compared with patool.
 The advantage of patool is its simplicity in handling archive files without having to remember a  myriad  of programs and options.